 Currently, there are 75 accredited undergraduate programs in the United States.
 Our Recreation and Sport Management program (Therapeutic Recreation and Sport Management concentrations) is accredited and has been accredited since 1983.
 For more information, visit the COAPRT website.

 Sport management includes any combination of skills related to planning, organizing, leading, marketing, communicating, and evaluating within the context of an organization whose primary product or service is related to sport.
 The undergraduate Sport Management program at UT is dedicated to the development of a degree related to the understanding of management in a sport-related setting.
 The curriculum provides students with the opportunity to pursue a degree that combines coursework and professional experience.
+Our program’s annual report can be found here.

 An undergraduate degree in therapeutic recreation prepares students for employment in management and leadership positions with agencies that deliver health care services.
 Students are successful in securing employment in psychiatric institutions, physical rehabilitation units, drug and alcohol treatment centers, community-based programs, long-term care facilities, outdoor and school-based programs, and children’s programs.
 Graduates fulfill the eligibility requirements for the National Council for Therapeutic Recreation Certification.
+Our program’s annual report can be found here.

 In addition to an undergraduate degree with a concentration in therapeutic recreation, the program offers a number of camps and activities serving our community: